garsua/aiida-gollum/docs/workflows/gollum-siesta.rst

 transmission and the number of open channels from the electronic structure calculated with Siesta.

-.. important:: In order for this workflow to work it is necessary to install as well the aiida_siesta plugin
+.. important:: In order for this workflow to work it is also necessary to install the aiida_siesta plugin (https://github.com/albgar/aiida_siesta_plugin)

 The inputs to the Gollum workchain include the Siesta code, the Gollum code, the structures of the leads and the extended molecule, the